rmrector/script.artwork.beef/README.md

 ### Installing

 Install my [dev repository] to get updates delivered to you automatically.
 After the repo is installed, Artwork Beef can be installed from "Program add-ons".
-On Kodi 16 Jarvis and above, Artwork Beef can also be installed with a [single zip file].
+Artwork Beef can also be installed with a [single zip file], but you will have to return here for updates.

 Artwork Helper can be installed with this single [installable zip], but it's only necessary if a skin depends on it.